 - Wharton School, University of Pennsylvania BS

-John uses theory and methods from epidemiology, economics, demography, and political science.
-Much of his work focuses on one particular part of the world in order to (1) better understand the local politics, culture, and economy, and (2) build strong relationships with local scientists, policy-makers, and activists.
-He focuses on the eastern Democratic Republic of Congo (DRC) because it is relatively understudied due to long periods of war, remoteness from centers of scholarship, and scarcity of English-speakers.
+My research interests include: interventions to improve population health in low-income, high-mortality societies; women’s empowerment; causal inference; epidemiology; political economy; spatial analysis; and simulation modeling.
+Much of my work focuses on one particular part of the world in order to (1) better understand the local politics, culture, and economy, and (2) build stronger relationships with local scientists, policy-makers, and activists.
+I chose the Democratic Republic of Congo (DRC) because it is relatively understudied due to long periods of war, remoteness from centers of scholarship, and a scarcity of English-speakers.

 What I Teach